Arthur (2011 film): Plot

 Arthur goes to see Naomi at her house and tells her the truth – that he is engaged to Susan.
 Naomi then tells him to leave.
 Back home, Arthur calls for Hobson, only for Bitterman to come and tell him that she is in bed with a headache.
 Later, Hobson goes to Naomi and asks her to give Arthur another chance, but she again falls ill and is taken to a hospital.
 Naomi calls Arthur to tell him what has happened.
 He comes to the hospital, meets Naomi and is about to make up with her, but Susan arrives and tells Naomi that Arthur has bought the company that is handling the publication of her book.
 Upset, Naomi leaves the hospital.
 Hobson comes home and Arthur takes care of her.
 The two begin to get along better.
 However, a few days later, Hobson dies in her sleep and Arthur reverts to alcohol to numb the pain of her death, losing Naomi, and being married to Susan.

 At his wedding, Arthur gets drunk and finds Hobson's last letter to him in which she advises him to follow his heart.
 Arthur decides, during the vows, not to proceed with the marriage.
-Susan and her father become belligerent and begin punching him, while also revealing in front of Vivienne she is only marrying Arthur because she is after her company.
-Vivienne stops the ruckus, but reminds Arthur of the agreed upon disinheritance if he pursues Naomi.
+Susan and her father become belligerent and begin punching him, while also revealing in front of Vivienne that she is only marrying Arthur because she wants to take over Vivienne's family business.
+Vivienne stops the ruckus, but reminds Arthur of the agreed-upon disinheritance if he pursues Naomi.
 Arthur strips nearly naked to emphasize that he wants no kind of dependency on his mother's money and runs to Naomi's apartment.
 He tells her that he just lost his mum (meaning Hobson, not Vivienne) but Naomi, still upset with him, says she can't replace Hobson and refuses any prospect of their getting back together.

 Six months later, Arthur is now sober.
 He has got back his inheritance because he is managing the company's charity, and his mother is proud of him for finally taking something seriously (possibly indicating his love for Naomi).
 He goes to a bookshop to buy Naomi's book – which she has dedicated to him – and sees an advertisement for a book-reading she will be giving at the New York Public Library.
 Arthur goes to the library and, this time, Naomi takes him back.
 The two leave the library and Bitterman drives them through New York in the Batmobile with the police following in pursuit.